jetzlstorfer/plattentests-go/README.md

   ```
   make update
   ```

+## Run it locally on a Windows machine

+To run it on Windows, I have the [Git bash](https://gitforwindows.org/) installed and run it from there.

 ## Configure Lambda function
 To set up the Lambda function to run on a predefined schedule, configure it in your AWS console.